 You can prevent your child from being exposed to the herpes virus, which causes cold sores.
 Make sure they avoid:

 - kisses or close contact with anyone who has a cold sore

-- sharing drinking utensils
+- sharing drinking cups or bottles

 - sharing towels and face flannels.